A Step-by-Step Guide for Launching your Photography WebsiteApr 16, 2022

 Another popular CMS for beginners is Squarespace.
-The best part about Squarespace is that it includes a drag and drop feature so you can visually build up your website as if you were using Lego blocks.
+The best part about Squarespace is that it includes a drag and drop feature to visually build up your website as if you were using Lego blocks.

-Squarespace is more of a one-stop shop, whereas WordPress is more customizable.
-To get your website on WordPress you’ll need to log in to your website host provider and install it from there.
-For Squarespace, you can simply create an account on their webpage and go from there.
+Squarespace is more of a one-stop-shop, whereas WordPress is more customizable.
+To get your website on WordPress, you’ll need to log in to your website host provider and install it from there.
+For Squarespace, you can create an account on their webpage and go from there.

 Step 4: Designing your photography website

-As creative, this should be the fun part of making your website, though getting it all in place make take some dedication and patience.
+As creative, this should be the fun part of making your website, though making it all in place takes some dedication and patience.

-You have a range of options here that go from pick-and-go to customizable-and-complicated.
+You have a range of options from pick-and-go to customizable and complicated.
 Let’s break them down:

-Since you are looking to launch a photography website, add a filter to only view photography-specific themes.
-Don’t even bother wasting your time looking through themes in other categories because you’ll have to modify them to work as a photography website and it’s just not worth delaying your website launch for that.
+Since you want to launch a photography website, add a filter to view photography-specific themes only.
+Don’t even bother wasting your time looking through themes in other categories because you’ll have to modify them to work as a photography website, and it’s just not worth delaying your website launch for that.

-Once you have a handful of potential themes, go through each one and make sure they offer the features you want, or at least as close to it as possible.
-If it comes to it, choose practicality over your favorite design since your website has to be functional in addition to being attractive.
+Once you have a handful of potential themes, go through each one and make sure they offer the features you want, or at least as close to them as possible.
+If it comes to it, choose practicality over your favorite design since your website has to be functional and attractive.

 If you can afford and want to hire a professional web designer, then…

-you can search for a web designer in your area, or find one that specializes in photography websites that works overseas through Upwork.
-Hiring an overseas designer may be more economical, but remember that whole bit about getting what you pay for.
+you can search for a web designer in your area or find one specializing in photography websites that works overseas through Upwork.
+Hiring an overseas designer may be more economical, but remember about getting what you pay for.

 A note about logos…

-Having a logo is a nice touch and adds a level of professionalism to your photography site.
-With that being said, you don’t need a logo to launch your site and you can always rework a logo you’re not 100% satisfied with in the future.
-Don’t let this small step cause you to push back your launch date.
+Having a logo is a nice touch and adds professionalism to your photography site.
+With that being said, you don’t need a logo to launch your site, and you can always rework a logo you’re not 100% satisfied with in the future.
+So don’t let this small step cause you to push back your launch date.